Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 "Next, we got the 15mm F1.4.
 This is a direct competitor to the Sigma 16mm wide lens.
 I've been recommending the signal lens to many creatives for years, and it is one of the most popular APS-C lenses.
 This one is much smaller and lighter for a long day's shoot than the Sigma and includes some extra bells and whistles.

-You've got a dedicated aperture ring on this lens and the ability to make it click or unclick.
+You have a dedicated aperture ring on this lens and the ability to make it click or unclick.
 We also have a customizable button and an autofocus/manual focus toggle switch.
 All these extra bells and whistles are typically what we see on Sony's more professional-level lenses.
 However, I've noticed they've been putting these updated features on all the recent lenses, regardless of pro status.
 In turn, I get this funny feeling that they threw these extra features on there to make it worth its steeper price over Sigma's current competitor.

-With the sigma lens coming in at about USD 400 or CAD 519 — this 15mm lens comes in at USD 750 or 4950 CAD.
-While it's significantly more expensive than the Sigma lens, I thought this one would be the one of the three to blow me away — but the surprise came from the 11mm instead.
+With the Sigma lens coming in at about USD 400 or CAD 519, this 15mm lens comes in at USD 750 or 4950 CAD.
+While it's significantly more expensive than the Sigma lens, I thought this one would be the one of the three to blow me away, but the surprise came from the 11mm instead.

 An image without an alt, whoops